Invisible scope creep

 Use a two-lane model.
 Lane one is immediate sustainability inside your current context.
 Lane two is strategic direction through adjacent role exploration.
 Evaluate both lanes weekly with evidence: energy trend, quality of output, and external response.

-Use the Career Stress Check to see whether the friction points more to direction, fit, or load, then use the career clarity quiz to pressure-test role fit and the resume scanner to remove conversion blockers.
+Use the Career Stress Check to see whether the friction points more to direction, fit, or load, then use the Take free career snapshot quiz to pressure-test role fit and the resume scanner to remove conversion blockers.
 This sequence keeps your effort practical and measurable.

 Most resets fail because there is no review system.
 At the end of each month, ask five questions: